ArtyomPanfutov/jresult/README.md

 }
 ```

-The fourth is `getObjectOrElse(Supplier<T> supplier)`.
-This method accepts a supplier lambda expression which is executed only if the return object is null.
+* `getObjectOrElse(Supplier<T> supplier)`: Offers a lazy evaluation option for the default value, using a supplier lambda that executes only if the result object is null.
-So it allows a lazy evaluation for a default value.
 ```Java
     public void getObjectOrElseExample() {
         var result = createAccount("New account");